Uncle Al's Racing Rules in Pictures

 ...

-Proper Course A course a boat would sail to finish as soon as possible in the absence of the other boats referred to in the rule using the term.
+Proper Course A course a boat would choose in order to sail the course and finish as soon as possible in the absence of the other boats referred to in the rule using the term.
 A boat has no proper course before her starting signal.

 There is a widespread belief that proper course is the same thing as sailing the rhumbline (i.e. straight towards the next mark) on anything except an upwind leg of the course.
 This, in fact, is rarely the case.
-In the photo above for example, Rule 17.2 requires Ed Tait in W825 not to sail below his proper course - but that does not necessarily mean Ed must sail straight at the next mark.
-He is simply required to sail the course that he feels would get him around the course in the fastest possible time "in the absence of the other boats referred to in the Rule using the term", i.e. CL523 would be the "other boat" (the leeward boat, in this case) referred to in Rule 17.2 which states:
+In the photo above for example, Rule 17 requires Colin in CL523 not to sail above his proper course because he became overlapped from clear astern within two lengths of Ed (W825).
+But that does not necessarily mean Colin must sail straight at the next mark.
+He is simply required to sail the course that he feels would get him around the course in the fastest possible time "in the absence of the other boats referred to in the Rule using the term", i.e. W825 would be the "other boat" (the windward boat, in this case) referred to in Rule 17.

-Here, Ed (W825) can defend sailing low of the mark if he can convince the Protest Committee that because the spinnaker reach was quite close, he would have sailed below the direct course to the next mark, even if Colin in CL523 had not been there.
+Here, Colin (CL523) can defend sailing high of the mark if he can convince the Protest Committee that because the spinnaker reach was quite close, he has been sailing high of the mark for some time since he wanted to make sure he would lay it.
+In other words, he would have sailed above the direct course to the next mark, even if Ed in W825 had not been there.

 ..

 Before the start, we have no particular place to go, and there is, logically enough, no proper course before the start signal is made.
-Therefore, Rule 17 which requires sailing no higher than proper course in some circumstances and no lower than proper course in others, does not "kick in" until after the start signal has been made.
+Therefore, Rule 17 which requires sailing no higher than proper course in some circumstances, does not "kick in" until after the start signal has been made.

 ...